-Due to the Governor's emergency proclamation shutting down entertainment and recreational facilities amidst the Covid-19 pandemic, the ShoWare Center was unable to host events for the majority of 2020.
-Events will resume as restrictions are lifted in 2021, allowing revenue generation to approach prepandemic projections.
+Although the Governor lifted restrictions in 2021 from the emergency proclamation shutting down entertainment and recreational facilities amidst the Covid-19 pandemic, revenue generation was still sluggish to approach pre-pandemic projections as events resumed.
 Per the PFD's intergovernmental agreement with the City, it receives loans from the City to help cover its debt service should it not receive enough in sales tax revenue during the year.
 Any net proceeds of the ShoWare Center operations are pledged to the City for payment of the 2016 refinancing of the PFD sales tax bonds.
 The PFD continues to turn to the general operations of the City to help cover the annual debt service costs.
-During 2020, the PFD received \$1,873,811 from the City.
-For 2021, the City has budgeted accordingly to reflect the needs of the PFD to cover such costs.
+During 2021, the PFD received \$812,873 from the City.
+For 2022, the City has budgeted accordingly to reflect the needs of the PFD to cover such costs.